What is the Engagement Rate?

 Example of Engagement Rate

-An analyst is conducting analysis on Company ABC, which has a social media page on Facebook.
+An analyst is conducting an analysis on Company ABC, which maintains a social media page on Facebook.
 Part of the analysis process involves determining how engaged followers are with the company’s Facebook page.
 The analyst also found two comparable companies.
 Given the information below, does Company ABC see a higher rate of engagement than the comparables?

 Using total likes, total shares, and total comments as the method for determining total engagement, the rate of engagement for each company is as follows:

 Company ABC = (54,321 + 1,523 + 105,231) / 5,123,501 x 100 = 3.14%

 Comparable 1 = (74,321 + 2,191 + 116,954) / 10,421,412 x 100 = 1.86%